ashishjain14/RealTimeVotingSystem/README.md

 # RealTimeVotingSystem

-A real-time voting system built with Python, PostgreSQL, and Kafka.
+A real-time voting system built with Python, PostgreSQL, Kafka and Spark.
 This project simulates voter and candidate data, stores them in a database, and streams voter information to Kafka for real-time processing.

 ## Features
 - Candidate and voter data generation using randomuser.me API